 Absolutely!
-In fact, if you prepare the chilli a day or so ahead, the flavour will develop and mature, and be even better than it was when first cooked.
-Just beware the the level of heat from the spices will also increase, so you might want to moderate the spicyness if you’re going to keep it in the fridge for long.
-This dish also freezes well – we prepare a large casserole dish full, portion out into individual portions and freeze for healthy home-made ready meals.
+In fact, if you prepare the chilli a day or so ahead, the flavour will develop and mature.
+This results in a dish that’s even better than when first cooked.
+Just be careful, because the the level of heat from the spices will also increase.
+You might want to moderate the spiciness if you’re going to keep it in the fridge for long.

 Can I freeze vegan 5 bean chilli?

-Which bean is best for 5 bean chilli?
+Which beans are best for 5 bean chilli?

 We love this combination of haricot (also called navy beans), black eyed, aduki, kidney and black beans.
 But feel free to substitute in your favourite.
-Any robust bean would do, even chickpeas or some lentils.
+Any robust bean would do.
+You could even use chickpeas or some lentils.